Sunday, 30 December 2007

 Friday, 29 June 2007

-Probably early humans evloving in the hot tropical climate of Africa, did not even need lot of body hair and thus clothes were probably invented much later, when Homo Sapiens moved towards colder climates in the north?
+Probably early humans evolving in the hot tropical climate of Africa, did not even need a lot of body hair and thus clothes were probably invented much later, when Homo Sapiens moved towards colder climates in the north?

 Whatever the reason, today clothes are considered necessary for human life, and when ever new tribal groups are discovered, they are taught about the need to cover themselves.
 Apart from the stray nudists who may rebel against this imposition of the society, we all tend to accept to cover ourselves to varying degrees.
-Most cultures allow men to wear lesser clothes than women.
+Most cultures allow men to wear lesser clothes than women, though fortunately modern societies are not rigid about it (except for Muslims, among whom unfortunately, many men and even women speak in favour of "modesty"!).

 Artists have always tried to critically look at the social costumes and question them through their art.
 One such artist who questions the need for wearing clothes is Joanne Gair.
 Gair has become famous for her body painting, where she paints the clothes over nude bodies, giving the illusion that the person is wearing clothes.
 Here is sample of the art by Joanne Gair.